john-science/mazelib/docs/API.md

 A complete listing of available maze-solving algorithms can be found [here](MAZE_SOLVE_ALGOS.md).

+## Fixing the Random Seed

+At any point you want, you can set / reset the random seeds for all the libraries used in this project using:

+    Maze.set_seed(123)

+Or, when you create the `Maze` object in the first place:

+    m = Maze(345)

 ## Optional: Transmuting a Maze

 Many classic Maze-Solving algorithms boil down to simplifying the maze, and then solving with some other algorithm.
 For instance, say you have a maze with a loop in it: